 Reading Festival Chorus is an amateur mixed choir, first established in 1945, with a current membership of 80 singers.
 Our patron is John Lill CBE.
 We perform three to four concerts a year of sacred and secular music, ranging from early to contemporary music in varied venues in and around Reading.
 We perform with both professional and amateur soloists and orchestras.

 Our rehearsals, on Monday evenings, involve fun, challenge, humour and passion and we aim for a high standard of singing and performance.
 In addition to our formal concerts we are involved in a variety of other musical events.
 We have regular exchanges with our twin choir Johanneskantorei in Düsseldorf and sing carols at various venues over the Christmas period where we raise monies for charities.

 We provide a choir for weddings and memorial services.
 If you require a choir for such an occasion, please contact Bill Ellison (see Contact Us).

 We also have open evenings throughout the year and singing workshops working on our technique and musicality.
 We have a lively and varied social life including regular post-rehearsal pub visits, quizzes, dinners and fundraising events such as singing carols.

 We warmly welcome enthusiastic singers who are reasonably proficient at reading music and are able to commit to regular attendance at rehearsals and concerts.
-For further information, see the Joining Us page.
+For further information, see the Singing with us page.